Bhanubpsn/weapon_target_allocation/README.md

-This is a Static Approach for Weapon target allocation problem.
+This is a Static Approach(for now) for Weapon target allocation problem.
 This algorithm aims to provide a method to allocate resource (missiles/bullets etc.) to the enemy base.

 Input :